tolitius/towel/README.md

              start_with={"requirements": requirements})
 ```

-and "requirements" would most likely be a function argument name in the first step in this plan.
+and "`requirements`" would most likely be a function argument name in the first step in this plan.

 ## making plans

 plan's clear [vocabulary](#vocabulary) and the fact the plan itself is a data structure enables LLMs to take in a problem<br/>
-... and create a plan to solve this problem:
+... and _create a plan_ to solve this problem:

 ```python
 from towel import towel, tow